ryanholt/content-model/elements.md

 National Archery in the Schools Program

 ####TEASER
-The National Archery in Schools Program, or NASP, engages students in a fun extracurricular activity that emphasizes safety, concentration and competition.
-Georgia has a highly active program with offerings in elementary, middle and high schools throughout the state.
+Georgia's NASP is active in XX counties and engages students in a fun extracurricular activity that emphasizes safety, concentration and competition.

 ####LONG COPY
-The National Archery in the Schools Program is an approved physical education program within Georgia and has been in the state since 2003.
-Click here to see number of Georgia schools by county that participate.
-The program began in Kentucky in 2002 and there are now 47states as well as Washington DC, 5 Canadian provinces and 6 countries (Australia, New Zealand, South Africa, Canada, USA, Zamibia), with over 7 million students completing the program.
-Click Here to download the NASP program brochure.
+The National Archery in the Schools Program (NASP) is an approved physical education program within Georgia and has been in the state since 2003.
+Now in 47 states and seven countries, more than seven million students complete in the program.
-Educators report that the National Archery in the Schools Program engages the unengaged; as students who drop out of school have indicated that they were not involved in extracurricular activities.
-This program is unique in that it crosses gender and strength lines, putting middle school children on an even playing field within their physical education class.
-In doing this, many children are able to succeed in a sport for the first time.
+Educators report that the NASP engages the unengaged.
+It is unique in that it crosses gender and strength lines, putting children on an even playing field within their physical education class.
+In doing this, many children succeed in a sport for the first time.
+Participating schools have experienced spin-off benefits as well, including reduced behavior problems and improved attendance.

+The program provides Junior Olympic Archery Development-style target archery training in K-12 physical education classes.
+The core content covers history, safety, technique, equipment, mental concentration and self-improvement.
+Before presenting the two-week archery course, teachers undergo a NASP certification process.
+The program's safety record has been perfect.
+There has not been a single accident in any of the schools while participating in the archery program.

 ####LOGO
 (NASP national logo)